Robert M. Bernstein, MD, New York, NY

 We feel that the solution to increasing recipient density should be to perform a properly planned second procedure using follicular units and not to increase the size of the implants, since this will result in a density that is either equal to or greater than (due to compression) the density of the donor area.
 This density will either be unnatural for a mature patient whose density in the front and top of his scalp should be less than in the donor area, or unrealistic if future hair loss should occur (and this level of density cannot be maintained).
 Conversely, splitting up the follicular units would not increase the density either.
 This would only produce groupings smaller than occur naturally and would run the risk of having poor growth and an appearance that was too thin.

 The question often arises regarding how close grafts can be placed and still achieve maximum viability.
 Graft survival is largely dependent upon maintaining intact follicular units in the dissection, and then taking meticulous care of the units throughout the implantation process, rather than being related to the spacing of the sites per se.
 The sites used in the follicular transplantation process are so small (1.0 to 1.5 mm) that injury to the recipient area is very limited.
 Under normal circumstances, we find that this allows for unhindered growth at the densities described above.
-The close placement of follicular units is a mechanical problem related to the bulk of the implant, the size of the site, the distensibility of the scalp, and the ability to control hemostasis (we do not recommend the use of lasers to control hemostasis as it will cause unnecessary destruction of the skin in the recipient area).
+The close placement of follicular units is a mechanical problem related to the bulk of the implant, the size of the site, the distensibility of the scalp, and the ability to control hemostasis (we do not recommend the use of lasers to control hemostasis as it will cause unnecessary destruction of the skin in the recipient area ((Bernstein R, Rassman W. Laser hair transplantation: is it really state of the art?
+Lasers in Surg and Med 19:233-235, 1996.))).
 The close placement of implants can be achieved by the coordinated efforts of a highly trained surgical team skilled in this technique.
 The degree to which grafts may be safely placed together, however, is not unlimited.
 We exercise more caution in the close placement of recipient sites under the following circumstances:

 - when there is recipient site scarring (i.e. from scalp reductions or punch grafting)